bissenj/bissenj/README.md

 #### I’m currently working on ####
 * Becoming a better Front End Developer and Designer.
 * Finding a team to work with for a part-time long-term gig.
-* A web and mobile project linking a person's self-identity, goals, timetracking and organization skills.
+* A web and mobile project linking a person's identity, goals, timetracking and organization skills.

 <br>